Find thousands of Foreign Language flash cards to study online or in the world's best flashcard app. Learn faster with spaced repetition

 We all wish we could just push "the easy button" and pour foreign language concepts directly into our brains.
 But the fact is, if you want to learn a language faster than just the natural way someone might "pick it up", then it is going to take some hard work.

 We've put together a list of 5 key requirements for learning a foreign language:

-- A Native-Speaking Conversation Partner.
+- Speak in the language with a partner.
 This could be a friend, a teacher, a tutor, or a co-worker.
 It's important to be able to begin applying your new conversational skills immediately, even if you only know how to say "Hello" and "How are You?".

 - Ear-Eye Training Activities.
-It's critical to find good activities that combine listening with follow-along reading. e.g. Find a good audiobook in French and then buy the written version of that same book so that you can read along.
+It's critical to find good activities that combine listening to follow-along reading when learning a foreign language. e.g. Find a good audiobook in French and then buy the written version of that same book so that you can read along.
 Or watch a documentary in French about a familiar topic, with the closed-captioning turned on (also in French).
-These activities are particularly helpful when it is a movie or book that you already know well, so that you can figure out certain phrases’ meanings by their familiar context.
+These activities are particularly helpful when it is a movie or book that you already know well so that you can figure out certain phrases’ meanings by their familiar context.
 This sheer volume of spoken words — heard alongside their written counterparts — will help you “refine your ear” and better absorb new words in the future.

 - A Digital Study Tool.
 Finally, to complement your readings and real-world activities, you need a great adaptive learning activity that solidifies all the foreign language vocabulary, verb conjugations, and grammatical formations that you are encountering.
 There are many great apps out there, but one of them is clearly the best . . .

 Brainscape's adaptive web and mobile flashcards platform provide the perfect complement to the above language learning strategies.
 Our marketplace contains study materials for dozens of languages, created by top students and professors around the world and, in a few cases, by expert publishers working directly with Brainscape.